adamsalter/sitemap_generator/README.md

   The number of times the video has been viewed.

 * `:publication_date` - Optional.
-Values: Date, DateTime, Time or String.
+Values: Date, DateTime, Time, ActiveSupport::TimeWithZone or String.

   The date the video was first published.
 Ruby date and time objects will be formatted for you in the appropriate W3C format.
 However, if you are passing a string, follow these guidelines: acceptable values are complete date (YYYY-MM-DD) and complete date plus hours, minutes and seconds, and timezone (YYYY-MM-DDThh:mm:ss+TZD).
 For example, 2007-07-16T19:20:30+08:00.